 - Find ways to increase income quickly in case you lose hours at work.

-- Reach out to friends and family if you need guidance or advice on problems you’re facing.
+- Reach out to friends or a family member if you need guidance or advice on problems you’re facing.

 Now you know how to create a well-thought out plan to moving out at 18.
 This is more than possible and tons of people are doing this either by choice or because they are forced to move out.